psb/bucklescript.github.io/docs/common-data-types.md

 ### Float

-BuckleScript floats are JS numbers, vice-versa.
-The OCaml standard library doesn't come with a Float module.
-JS Float API is [here](https://bucklescript.github.io/bucklescript/api/Js.Float.html).
+BuckleScript floats are JS numbers, and vice-versa.
+The OCaml standard library does not come with a Float module.
+The JS Float API is [here](https://bucklescript.github.io/bucklescript/api/Js.Float.html).

 ### Int

 **Ints are 32-bits**!
-Be careful, you can potentially treat them as JS numbers and vice-versa, but if the number's large, then you better treat JS numbers as floats.
+Be careful, you can potentially treat them as JS numbers, and vice-versa, but if the number is large, then it is better to treat JS numbers as floats.
 For example, we bind to Js.Date using `float`s.
-Js Int API [here](https://bucklescript.github.io/bucklescript/api/Js.Int.html).
+The Js Int API [here](https://bucklescript.github.io/bucklescript/api/Js.Int.html).

 ### Array